pkp/pkp-docs/learning-ojs/en/production-publication.md

 It is becoming increasingly popular for journals to publish multimodal content, including audio and video files, in addition to text-based articles.
 In addition to providing audio and visual formats for text-based articles, which can help to increase the accessibility of journal content, multimodal content is increasingly [valued as an alternative form of scholarship](https://www.tandfonline.com/doi/full/10.1080/07294360.2017.1389857?casa_token=QlJ8xBTQUEMAAAAA%3AWDkOV6R-qfZxJBimLv_Jv4iB3o2XYeA-Cym7uxHoCww9THLVmZFVfKmRP3dtqq098HvYG6kqTl_v) which represents and reflects different modes of expression and ways of knowing.
 Journals that choose to create audio versions of text-based articles may choose to do so manually, by having someone read the article into a voice recorder, or automatically using Text to Speech software.

-Multimedia files can be embedded into the article page on your journal site, or can be linked to  from an external site, such as YouTube or Soundcloud.
+Multimedia files can be embedded into the article page on your journal site, or can be linked to  from an external site, such as YouTube or SoundCloud.
 If you use an external site, the quality may be better, but statistics will not be collected on galley views or downloads, and preservation of the content is dependent on the external site.

 When uploading a multimedia file, you can select “article text” from the component list and upload the file (MP3, MP4, image file, etc) directly.
-This will allow the user to access the file using the image viewing software or the audio / video playing software installed on their device.
+This will allow the user to access the file using the image viewing software or the audio/video playing software installed on their device.

 Example (see MP3 link in side menu at bottom of the page): [International Review of Research in Open and Distance Learning](http://www.irrodl.org/index.php/irrodl/article/view/3279)

 Alternatively, you can embed the audio, video, or image file in an HTML page so that users can view the file directly in their browser.
 See **Add images and multimedia to an HTML galley** above for instructions on how to do this.

 Example: [Intersectional Apocalypse](https://journals.lib.sfu.ca/index.php/ifj/article/view/673)

 ##### Upload a multimedia file linked from an external site

 Upload the multimedia galley file in the Production stage of the workflow.
 See below for instructions on how to **Add Galley Files**.
 In addition, when you upload the file:
-* Label the galley according to the multimedia file type (e.g., MP3 / MP4)
+* Label the galley according to the multimedia file type (e.g., MP3/MP4)
 * Check the box indicating “This galley will be available at a separate website”

 ![](./assets/learning-ojs3.2-ed-prod-upload-video-youtube.png)